sthumma/node_acl_sequelize/README.md

 ## Known Issues
 - default schema limit each column 255 chars, if you have a lot of resources / permissions / complex hierarchy, You'll probably need to set your own schema with higher limit.
 - node ACL has a race condition bug I would avoid setting multiple permissions until the [issue](https://github.com/OptimalBits/node_acl/pull/112) is resolved
-- I haven't done any performance tweaks, this can probably be implemented in a much more efficient way using relational schema and JOINS, but I'm note sure node ACL API is flexible enough to make it beneficial
+- I haven't done any performance tweaks, this can probably be implemented in a much more efficient way using relational schema and JOINS, but I'm not sure node ACL API is flexible enough to make it beneficial

 P.S Thanks for Robert Kaufmann III <rok3@rok3.me> who originally registered the npm module.